cuboulder-MSD/digColl_tdaCockerell/README.md

 ### SourceLink
 URI for the Source.
 ### Language
 Language of the item.
+Collection items in English.
 ### LanguageLink
 URI for the Language, LOC link for the ISO 639-2 vocabulary.
 ### Relation
-Related item, finding aid, material, or resource.
+Related item, finding aid, material, or resource if the item is related to another item in the collection.
 ### RelationLink
 URI or link to the Related item, finding aid, material, or resource.
 ### Rights
 Rights statement for the item.

+Statement in this collection: Material is believed to be in the public domain.
+However, other rights and restrictions may apply, such as privacy and publicity rights.
+User is responsible for compliance with all applicable laws.
+For information about copyright law, please see https://www.cusys.edu/DigitalLibrary/copyright.html.

+Copyright and other restrictions may apply.
+User is responsible for compliance with all applicable laws.
+For information about copyright law, please see https://www.cusys.edu/DigitalLibrary/copyright.html.
 ### RightsLink
 URI for the Rights statement.